Royal Rumble (2002): Storylines

-The event comprised six matches that resulted from scripted storylines, where wrestlers portrayed heroes, villains, or less distinguishable characters in scripted events that built tension and culminated in a wrestling match or series of matches.
-Results were predetermined by WWF's writers, while storylines were produced on WWF's weekly television shows, Raw and SmackDown.
+The event comprised six matches that resulted from scripted storylines.
+Results were predetermined by the WWF's writers, while storylines were produced on the WWF's weekly television shows, Raw and SmackDown.

 The main feud was between Chris Jericho and The Rock for Jericho's Undisputed WWF Championship.
-The feud, which had begun in October 2001 while the two were members of Team WWF during the InVasion and traded the WCW Championship between them, continued at Vengeance, when Jericho defeated both The Rock and the reigning WWF Champion Stone Cold Steve Austin to unify the titles.
-On the following night's episode of Raw, Jericho successfully defended the Undisputed title over Stone Cold Steve Austin in a Steel Cage match with help from Booker T. During the following two weeks, Jericho had successfully defended the title against the likes of Rob Van Dam, The Big Show, and Kurt Angle.
+The feud, which had begun in October 2001 while the two were members of Team WWF during the InVasion and traded the WCW Championship between them, continued at Vengeance, when Jericho defeated both The Rock and the reigning WWF Champion "Stone Cold" Steve Austin to unify the titles.
+On the following night's episode of Raw, Jericho successfully defended the Undisputed title over "Stone Cold" Steve Austin in a Steel Cage match with help from Booker T. During the following two weeks, Jericho had successfully defended the title against the likes of Rob Van Dam, The Big Show, and Kurt Angle.
 The Rock earned a match for the Undisputed WWF Championship at the Royal Rumble on the January 3 episode of SmackDown! by defeating Booker T. On the January 10 episode of SmackDown!, The Rock and Rob Van Dam defeated Jericho and Test when The Rock made Jericho submit with the Sharpshooter.